Outdated pipeline system

 5 qualities making the Blueye drone suited for inspecting underwater infrastructure:

 New requirements from the authorities in both Norway and Sweden require municipalities to perform frequent inspections of water mains.
 Traditional inspections by divers are costly, and with increasing pressure on the pipeline network due to climate change, regular inspections are inevitable.
 Inspecting by using internal resources, municipalities can cut costs considerably.
-Investing in an underwater drone can therefore be justified.
+Investing in an underwater drone with camera can therefore be justified.

-The video stream can be transferred directly using Microsoft Teams.
+The video stream can be transferred directly from the underwater drone using Microsoft Teams.
 This means that the dive can be shared directly with a larger group of people, and gives the drone pilot the opportunity to communicate with colleagues and professionals live.
 Blueye has also developed a reporting function in the Blueye app, which makes it easy to document information from the dive.
 The app collects data and generates the information into a Word or PDF file.

 The drone's weight of only 9 kg makes it easy to transport.
-Traveling with the drone on a plane is not a problem either.
+Traveling with the underwater drone on a plane is not a problem either.
 It can be packed as your carry-on bag or checked in with the Blueye Zarge's transport box.

-The Blueye drone`s small size makes maneuvering in pipes and narrow areas easy.
-With its smooth and steady movements, the drone provides images of high quality.
+The Blueye underwater drone`s small size makes maneuvering in pipes and narrow areas easy.
+With its smooth and steady movements, the underwater drone provides images of high quality.
 At the same time, the craft also has the power to withstand strong currents.

-No prior knowledge or extensive training is needed to operate the drone.
+No prior knowledge or extensive training is needed to operate the underwater drone.
 The Blueye team is always available to assist if customers have questions or need support.
 In addition, useful articles and video tutorials are available on our websites.

 Secure our future water supply